smasongarrison/syllabi/MegaSyllabus.md

 ### How do I... ?

-Although I am not canvas tech support, here are some answers to commonly asked questions.
+Although I am not Canvas tech support, here are some answers to commonly asked questions.

 #### How do I set my notifications on Canvas for my classes?